 Every year, thousands of people in the UK experience some form of violence.

-This can include domestic violence, sexual violence and rape, forced marriage and honour based violence, sexual exploitation, trafficking, stalking and murder.
+This can include domestic violence, sexual violence and rape, coercive and controlling behaviour, forced marriage and honour based violence, sexual exploitation, trafficking, stalking and murder.

 The human and financial costs of domestic violence and abuse is immeasurable, causing harm and disruption to families, communities and society on a massive scale.
 The negative impact on individual lives, public services and economic output are widely recognised and illustrated through numerous pieces of research and consultation.

 Responding to domestic violence and abuse is a huge task and needs to be tackled on many levels through partnership work, effective commissioning and unrelenting commitment to delivering excellent standards of service to victims and effective responses to perpetrators.